stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/05-configuring-sites/00-configuring-sites-and-pagesintro.markdown

 wealth of configuration options and tools available to help you create the site that meets your needs and the needs of your users.

-In this section, you'll explore all of Liferay's options for configuring sites and pages, and gain a deeper understanding of why you might want to use various options and configurations.
+In this section, you'll explore all of Liferay's options for configuring sites, and gain a deeper understanding of why you might want to use various options and configurations.